blib-la/prompt-my-docs/README.md

 ## In Action

-We cloned [hyv](https://github.com/failfa-st/hyv) into the [docs](/docs) folder and used the prompt `Getting started example code for hyv in typescript so that I can use GPT-4 and ask a question.` to generate a guide on how to get started.
+We cloned [hyv](https://github.com/failfa-st/hyv) into the [docs](/docs) folder and used the prompt `Getting started guide for hyv with a config for GPT-4, so that I can use GPT-4 to get the answer to my question “what is the meaning of life” and see the result printed to the console.
+Please use ESM syntax.` to generate a guide on how to get started.

 ![Prompt my Docs using hyv](/public/prompt_my_docs_get_started_with_hyv.png)